 The RES examination is the entry level examination for new entrants who wish to practise as salespersons in the real estate industry.
 Under the new regulatory framework, one of the criteria for salespersons' registration is the requirement to pass the mandatory industry examination.
 This is to ensure that new entrants to the real estate agency profession possess a basic level of competency and knowledge about the real estate agency industry and property related matters.

-The RES examination is administered by CEA's appointed examination administrator, NTUC LearningHub Pte Ltd. Candidates who wish to register or find out more about the RES examination may contact our appointed examination administrator at:
+The RES examination is administered by CEA's appointed examination administrator, SEAMEO Regional Language Centre.
+Candidates who wish to register or find out more about the RES examination may contact our appointed examination administrator at:

 RES Examination Requirements

 a.
 Candidates will need to attend and complete the RES Course conducted by a CEA Approved Course Provider before applying for the RES examination.
 They will be issued with the Certificate of RES Course Completion after they have completed the RES course, subject to a minimum attendance rate of 75%.
-Candidates are required to produce this Certificate of RES Course Completion when they register for the RES examination.
+Candidates are required to submit a copy of this Certificate of RES Course Completion when they register for the RES examination.

 b.
 The Certificate of RES Course Completion has a validity period of 2 years for the purpose of determining eligibility to take the RES examination.
 Candidates are eligible to take the RES examination within 2 years from the completion date of their RES Course.
 Beyond the validity period, candidates will be required to attend and complete the RES course again before they are eligible to take the RES examination.

 c.
 Candidates must meet the minimum educational requirement of at least 4 GCE "O" Level passes or equivalent when they register for the RES examination.
-Candidates are required to show their original qualification certificate for verification by CEA's appointed examination administrator when they register for the RES examination.
+Candidates are required to submit a copy of their qualification certificate for verification by CEA's appointed examination administrator when they register for the RES examination.
 CEA accepts combined GCE “O” level results taken at not more than 2 sittings.

 d.
 Candidates who wish to submit their qualifications (e.g. overseas qualifications or private diplomas) for assessment by CEA to determine if they would meet the educational qualification requirement may do so through the Approved Course Providers (ACPs) they intend to enrol for the RES course.
-An administrative fee of $53.50 (inclusive of GST) is payable for each application submitted.
-With effect from 1 January 2019, the administrative fee will be revised to $64.20 (inclusive of GST).
+An administrative fee of $64.20 (inclusive of GST) is payable for each application submitted.

 Candidates must fill up the CEA Educational Qualification Assessment Request Form and attach all supporting documents, and they must also produce the original documents to ACP for verification.
 The CEA Educational Qualification Assessment Request Form is available at all ACPs.
 CEA will inform the candidate of the outcome of qualification assessment.